zakilive/iot-cloud-riot/README.md

 4. VPN WireGuard
 5. Mosquitto MQTT Broker on AWS
 6. Publisher script on EC2 instance
-7. SQLite Database
+7. MySQL Database
 8. Grafana with Nginx
 9. Using an IPv4 address to access a web browser

-### Sensor Data Collection Using nRFDK52840 Board and DHT11 Sensors:
+### Sensor Data Collection Using nRF52840dk Board and DHT11 Sensors:

 The nRF52840 DK board is running RIOT OS, and the SAUL registry is used to access and read data from the DHT11 sensors.
 The SAUL interface is used to collect temperature  data from the DHT11 sensors.